Steerable Adversarial Scenario Generation through Test-Time Preference Alignment: Supplementary Results

 \subsection{Full Results of Ablation Studies}

-To evaluate the effectiveness of our design, we evaluate the performance of the following variations: \begin{enumerate} \item w/o map penalty: The hierarchical map feasibility preconditioning procedure in section \ref{ssec:preference_alignment} is removed; \item w/o realism penalty: The realism penalty function is removed; \item w/ weighted map penalty: The hierarchical map feasibility preconditioning procedure is replaced by a direct weighted map penalty, i.e., Eq. \ref{eq:naive_reward}; \item w/ DPO: We replace the proposed HGPO with the standard DPO for fine-tuning; \item We also report the performance of separately trained models with different expert weights. \end{enumerate}
+To evaluate the effectiveness of our design, we evaluate the performance of the following variations: \begin{enumerate} \item w/o map penalty: The hierarchical map feasibility preconditioning procedure in section \ref{ssec:preference_alignment} is removed; \item w/o realism penalty: The realism penalty function is removed; \item w/ weighted map penalty: The hierarchical map feasibility preconditioning procedure is replaced by a direct weighted map penalty, i.e., Eq. \ref{eq:naive_reward}; \item w/ DPO: We replace the proposed HGPO with the standard DPO for fine-tuning; \item {The impact of reward margin $\delta_m$ in HGPO: we report the training performances under different $\delta_m$ values;} \item We also report the performance of separately trained models with different expert weights. \end{enumerate}

 Tab.~\ref{tab:ablation} presents quantitative results for ablation studies.
 The ``w/o Map Pen." variant shows a dramatic increase in map compliance penalties (Crash Obj. and Cross Line), confirming the necessity of explicitly handling map constraints.
 The ``w/ Weighted Map Pen." variant improves over having no penalty but is still inferior to our hierarchical conditioning approach, yielding lower adversarial rewards and higher map violations.
 This reinforces the core idea of HGPO that separating hard feasibility constraints from soft preferences simplifies the learning problem and leads to better outcomes.
 Comparing our steerable model to separately trained models with fixed scalarized weights (``Scalar.
 Weight" rows) shows that our interpolation approach can effectively span the performance range of multiple individually trained models, highlighting its great flexibility.